Following system colour scheme Selected dark colour scheme Selected light colour scheme

 We contend that a simple syntactic sugar used to simplify this common pattern which would confer numerous benefits:

-Encourages use of named variables
+Encourages use of named arguments

 Reduces verbosity